gravitational/gravity/docs/6.x/pack.md

       runAsUser: -1   # to use for a single container
 ```

 Only resources stored as YAML files are subject to automatic translation.
+If
-If an application hook uses custom resource provisioning, it might need to perform conversion manually.
+a cluster lifecycle hook uses custom resource provisioning, it might need to perform
+the conversion manually.

-The value of the effective service user ID is stored in the `GRAVITY_SERVICE_USER` environment variable which is made
+The value of the effective service user ID is stored in the
-available to each hook.
+`GRAVITY_SERVICE_USER` environment variable which is available to each

-## User-Defined Base Image

-!!! note:
-    Ability to override default base image is currently only supported in
-    the `5.1.x` line of releases starting from `5.1.0-alpha.4`.

-To ensure consistency across various supported OS distributions and versions,
-Gravity clusters are deployed on top of a containerized Kubernetes environment
+hook.

+## Custom System Container

+When Gravity creates a Kubernetes cluster from a cluster image, it installs a
+special system container on each host.
+It is called "planet" and visible as `gravity`
+daemon.

+"Planet" contains all of Kubernetes services, performs automatic management and
+isolates them from other pre-existing daemons running on cluster hosts.

-called `planet`.
-The `planet` is a Docker image maintained by Gravitational.
-At
-this moment `planet` image is based on Debian 9.
+`planet` is a Docker image maintained by Gravitational.
+At this moment `planet`

-The `planet` base image is published to a public Docker registry at
+image is based on Debian 9. `planet` base image is published to a public Docker registry at
 `quay.io/gravitational/planet` so you can customize `planet` environment for
-your bundle by using Gravitational's image as a base.
+your clusters by using Gravitational's image as a base.
 Here's an example of a
 Dockerfile of a custom `planet` image that installs an additional package:

 ```